Geography Curriculum 2019-2020

 HOD Email Address: email@example.com

-In this unit, pupils compare the town of Leighton Buzzard to that of a city in the UK (Cardiff).
+In this unit, pupils compare the town of Leighton Buzzard to that of a county in the UK (Cornwall).
 Pupils learn how to explain the location and development of settlements and learn how to compare land uses in different areas of the country.
-This will support pupil’s work in English as they read “Coming to England”.
+This will support pupils' work in English as they read “The Giant’s Necklace”.

 Chocolate: from Bean to Bar (Fairtrade)